 Chemotherapy for Ovarian Cancer

 Chemotherapy is one of the main ways to treat ovarian cancer.
-It uses anticancer drugs.
+It uses anticancer drugs, which are usually given intravenously.
 The drugs kill or slow the growth of the cancer.
 You will almost always have chemotherapy and surgery to treat ovarian cancer.

 What happens during chemotherapy�